JStefanik9631/theros/content/Theros Campaign 1/Players/Henrik Emrersonos.md

 1. Was given a [[Square Stone]] by [[Codglin]] after [[Codglin]] looked into his thoughts.
 2. Obtained a [[Brooch of Shielding]] while exploring underneath the [[Pools of Lyth]].
+3. Informed the villagers of [[Isoton]] about the forest fire, leading to it being put out swiftly.